Our community-friendly layout features a centralized courtyard and covered, outdoor walkways that connect to classroom cottages.

 Along with our Preschool and K-8 playgrounds, students and teachers also take advantage of our covered pavilion which is perfect for eating lunch outdoors.

 Clayton-Bradley Academy is located near Pellissippi Place, which is part of the Knoxville-Oak Ridge Innovation Valley.
 The founding purpose of Pellissippi Place includes a deep focus on research and economic development for the Blount County area; a STEM school has always been part of that vision.
-In addition to its innovative approach to education and knowledge-sharing, a STEM school like Clayton-Bradley Academy helps support the local economy by attracting other companies to the area.
+In addition to its innovative approach, a school valuing STEM education like Clayton-Bradley Academy helps support the local economy by attracting other companies to the area.

 Our Student Diplomat program builds leadership and communication skills and enhances connections with CBA stakeholders.
 Student Diplomats are nominated by teachers, attend training sessions, and represent our school in a variety of different ways through family socials, holiday meals, concerts, presentations, community events, and tours.